 Saturday Afternoon Programs

-*** NEW *** 2016 Afternoon Summer Camp
+2019 Afternoon Summer Camp (tentative)

-From July 4 to August 5, the Ottawa Catholic School Board will offer a morning Mandarin (Traditional) International Language Program at St. Nicholas Adult High School for elementary students from ages 4 to 14 (Junior Kindergarten to Grade 8).
+From July 2 to August 5, the Ottawa Catholic School Board offered a morning Mandarin (Traditional) International Language Program at St. Nicholas Adult High School for elementary students from ages 4 to 14 (Junior Kindergarten to Grade 8).

-Ottawa Mandarin School will hold Afternoon Summer Camps which followed the morning IL Program.
-Students will enjoy many afternoons full of fun, which will include singing, cooking, calligraphy, Chinese painting, arts and crafts, badminton, dance, martial arts, and more.
+Ottawa Mandarin School held Afternoon Summer Camps which followed the morning IL Program.
+Students enjoyed many afternoons full of fun, which will include singing, cooking, calligraphy, Chinese painting, arts and crafts, badminton, dance, martial arts, and more.

-*** NEW *** 2016 Cultural Summer Day Camp
+2017 Cultural Summer Day Camp -- (Not Available 2018)

 Each summer, the Taipei Economic and Cultural Office in Canada and the Overseas Community Affairs Council (Republic of China, Taiwan) sponsor a 1-week Summer Day Camp in Ottawa.
-This year, the camp will be held from

 OMS sponsors a number of special events that take place during the year to allow students to experience Chinese culture and to showcase student performances.
 Students attend demonstrations and try new activities during Culture Day.
 The Chinese New Year celebrations welcomes the New Lunar Year and feature student presentations from all classes.
 The Handwriting Contest gives students the opportunity to display their penmanship skills.
-Students build their confidence and show their Mandarin skills during the Speech Contest.
+Students build their confidence and show their Mandarin speaking skills during the Speech Contest.